 - Faith in mass production and rapidly decreasing cost with an increase in output.

-- The preoccupation that the product lends itself to careful scientific experimentation, improvement and manufacturing cost reduction.
+- The preoccupation that the product lends itself to careful scientific experimentation, improvement, and manufacturing cost reduction.

-I will be explaining the aforementioned conditions using the same examples as Levitt i.e. Petroleum, electronics and automobiles.
+I will be explaining the aforementioned conditions using the same examples as Levitt i.e. Petroleum, electronics, and automobiles.

-Population Myth: It is a belief that profits or growth is assured by expanding the affluent population.
+It is a belief that profits or growth is assured by expanding the affluent population.
 If the population is increasing and so are your consumers, then your future is comfortable than if the market is shrinking.
 If the market is expanding, it keeps the manufacturer from thinking exhaustively.
-Thus, if thinking is the response to problem absence of thinking implies the absence of a problem and if the product has automatically expanded the market, manufacturers may not put on their thinking cap.
+Thus, if thinking is the response to a problem absence of thinking implies the absence of a problem and if the product has automatically expanded the market, manufacturers may not put on their thinking cap.

 Levitt explained this using the example of petroleum.
 According to Levitt, the petroleum industry may not be a growth industry but a declining one and may end up where railroads did.
 Characteristics of this and industries that believed in the point that expanding the population have beneficial consequences, while companies with a generic product, having no competitive substitute outdo the competitors tends to improve their product over time.